The Catholic Review informs and inspires

-It´s really not an exaggeration to say the story of The Catholic Review has been the story of the Catholic Church in America.
+It´s not an exaggeration to say the story of Catholic journalism in the Archdiocese of Baltimore has been the story of the Catholic Church in America.

 It hasn´t just been its respected coverage of the “headline issues” that has endeared the paper to its readers.
 For many, reading stories on their parish´s 100th anniversary picnic or their sodality´s rosary-making club has been just as exciting as reading the Review´s campaign against the Ku Klux Klan in the 1920s, or its calls for justice in Central America in the 1980s.